rebeccatraceyt/WhatTheBlank/README.md

 8. At the time of submitting this Milestone project the Development Branch and Master Branch are identical.

 ### Forking the Repository
-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

 1. Log into [GitHub](https://github.com/login "Link to GitHub login page") or [create an account](https://github.com/join "Link to GitHub create account page").
 2. Locate the [GitHub Repository](https://github.com/rebeccatraceyt/WhatTheBlank "Link to GitHub Repo").
-3. At the top of the repository, on the right side of the page, select "Fork"
+3. At the top of the repository, on the right side of the page, select "Fork".
 4. You should now have a copy of the original repository in your GitHub account.

 ### Creating a Clone